-In most migmatites, granulites and anatectic enclaves investigated so far, MI have been mostly found in garnets of the melt-depleted melanosome portions of the rock (Tab.
-1), because this mineral is the most common peritectic phase associated with crustal melting reactions in a wide P-T-X range (see Cesare et al., 2011; Ferrero et al., 2012 and references therein).
-Other MI-bearing phases are plagioclase and zircon, and less commonly cordierite, andalusite, ilmenite, hercynite and monazite (Tab.
-1; Cesare et al., 2015).
-Crustal enclaves contain abundant MI both in reactants and peritectic phases, e.g., 124 plagioclase and garnet (Cesare and Maineri, 1999; Cesare et al., 2003; Acosta-Vigil et al., 2007, 2010).
-125 Indeed, during melting with some degree of reaction overstepping, some reactant phases in the rock 126 127 matrix may recrystallize, equilibrate with the melt and trap MI (Cesare et al., 2015).
-From a microstructural point of view, MI may occur isolated, distributed in zonal arrangements, 128 or in clusters with random distribution within the host mineral (Fig. 2; Ferrero et al., 2012; Barich et 129 al., 2014).
-These modes of occurrence unequivocally demonstrate the primary nature of MI (Roedder, 130 1979).
-MI are generally small (<20 μm) and often show negative crystal shape (Fig. 3a-d).
-Locally, 131 larger MI have been described (up to 150-200 μm, Barich et al., 2014; Ferrero et al., 2015).
-Variable 132 degrees of crystallization have been observed and MI range from glassy to fully crystallized (Fig. 2e, 133 3a-e).
-The most common daughter minerals found within crystallized MI are quartz, alkali feldspar, 134 plagioclase, biotite and muscovite (Fig. 3a-c).
-In MI from near ultrahigh pressure conditions, 135 metastable polymorphs of albite, K-feldspar and quartz have also been identified (Fig. 3b; see also 136 Ferrero et al. 2016).
-A large number of minerals trapped during inclusion formation has been found 137 138 within MI, the most common being graphite, zircon, rutile and kyanite.
-Owing to the very fine grainsize (often $<1 \mu m$ ) and the granitic phase assemblage observed in totally crystallized MI, they have 139 been referred to as "nanogranites" (Cesare et al., 2009).
-Because recent microchemical investigations 140 141 have demonstrated the existence of granodiorite, trondhjemite and tonalite compositions (Carosi et al, 2015; this study), the totally crystallized polycrystalline MI will be referred, hereafter, to as 142 "nanogranitoid inclusions".
-Nanogranitoids can display a diffuse micro- to nano-porosity, which 143 contains liquid H2O, as evidenced by micro-Raman mapping (Bartoli et al. 2013a).
-Nanogranitoids may 144 also coexist with primary C-bearing fluid inclusions (Fig. 3f).
-As both inclusion types are primary, they 145 indicate conditions of fluid-melt immiscibility, thus suggesting COH fluid- present anatexis (Cesare et 146 al., 2007; Ferrero et al., 2011).
-Preserved glassy MI are abundant in anatectic enclaves owing to the fast 147
+during melting with some degree of reaction overstepping, some reactant phases in the rock matrix may recrystallize, equilibrate with the melt and trap MI (Cesare et al. 2015).

+From a microstructural point of view, MI may occur isolated, distributed in zonal arrangements, or in clusters with random distribution within the host mineral (Fig. 2; Ferrero et al. 2012; Barich et al. 2014).
+These modes of occurrence unequivocally demonstrate the primary nature of MI (Roedder 1979).
+MI are generally small (<20 μm) and often show negative crystal shape (Figs. 3a-3d).
+Locally, larger MI have been described [up to 150-200 μm, Barich et al. (2014); Ferrero et al. (2015)].
+Variable degrees of crystallization have been observed and MI range from glassy to fully crystallized (Figs. 2e and 3a-3e).
+The most common daughter minerals found within crystallized MI are quartz, alkali feldspar, plagioclase, biotite, and muscovite (Figs. 3a-3c).
+In MI from near ultrahigh-pressure conditions, metastable polymorphs of albite, K-feldspar, and quartz have also been identified (Fig. 3b; see also Ferrero et al. 2016).
+A large number of minerals trapped during inclusion formation has been found within MI, the most common being graphite, zircon, rutile, and kyanite.
+Owing to the very fine grain-size (often <1 μm) and the granitic phase assemblage observed in totally crystallized MI, they have been referred to as "nanogranites" (Cesare et al. 2009).
+Because recent microchemical investigations have demonstrated the existence of granodiorite, trondhjemite, and tonalite compositions (Carosi et al. 2015; this study), the totally crystallized polycrystalline MI will be referred, hereafter, to as "nanogranitoid inclusions."
+Nanogranitoids can display a diffuse micro- to nano-porosity, which contains liquid H2O, as evidenced by micro-Raman mapping (Bartoli et al. 2013a).
+Nanogranitoids may also coexist with primary C-bearing fluid inclusions (Fig. 3f).
+As both inclusion types are primary, they indicate conditions of fluid-melt immiscibility, thus suggesting COH fluid-present anatexis (Cesare et al. 2007; Ferrero et al. 2011).
+Preserved glassy MI are abundant in anatectic enclaves owing to the fast cooling (quench) related to the magma uprise and extrusion (Fig. 3d).
+On the other hand, nanogranitoids and partially crystallized MI are typically found in slowly cooled, regionally metamorphosed migmatite and granulite terranes (Figs. 3a-3c).
+Surprisingly, some preserved glassy MI coexisting with nanogranitoids have been recognized also in migmatitic terranes (Fig. 3e; see also Cesare et al. 2009; Bartoli et al. 2013a, 2013b; Barich et al. 2014).
+This geological oddity (i.e., the glass preservation in slowly cooled rocks) has been ascribed to either pore size effect (Cesare et al. 2009), the heterogeneous distribution of nucleation sites (Ferrero et al. 2012), or the high viscosity of the trapped melt (Bartoli et al. 2015).